 How to Answer Job Interview Questions

 Job interviews are stressful for just about all of us.
 It’s difficult to guess how the process will go and whether your potential employer will like you.
 Unfortunately many people go into job interviews without being properly prepared.
 While it may be tempting to think that going in fresh will make it more natural, it will only make it worse.
 Nothing is more important to a successful interview than being prepared.Some people are unsure of how to prepare because they don’t know what questions they will be asked.
 While it’s true that every interview will be unique, there are some common questions that are asked during almost every interview.
 Once you can anticipate certain questions you can begin crafting your responses beforehand.
 Being rehearsed in this sense will make your interview more successful and cause you to stand out from the other applicants.
-Below are some examples of interview questions and how to frame your responses.
-After studying these you will be well on your way to successfully answering interview questions.

 Common Interview Questions and How to Respond